-(IDEAL FOR USE WITH DYNAMIC SPEAKERS) MODEL AP-935

-As the Uni-Rectron stands it is As the Uni-Rectron stands it is a super power amplifier, which can be used in connection with any radio set and loud speaker.
-Sinding posts are provided for input to the Uni-Rectron and output to the speaker.
+(IDEAL FOR USE WITH DYNAMIC SPEAKERS) MODEL AP-935 As the Uni-Rectron stands it is as super power amplifier, which can be used in connection with any radio set and loud speaker.
+Binding posts are provided for input to the Uni-Rectron and and output to the speaker.
 Requires no batteries for its operation.
-It obtains its power from the 110 Volt, 60 Cycle alternating current lighting circuit of your house.
+It obtains its power from the 110 Volt, 60 Cycle alternating cur-rent lighting circuit of your house The UX-210 super power amwith this amplifier, which can-not overload.
+From the faintest

-The UX-210 super power amplifying tube and the UX-216B or 281 rectifying tube are used with this amplifier, which cannot overload.
-From the faintest whisper to the loudest crash of sound-R.C.A.
-Uni-Rectron amplifies each note at its true value.
+LIST PRICE \$88.50 (without tubes) .75 Special whisper to the loudest crash of sound-R.C.A.
+Uni-Rectron am-plifies each note at its true value.
 High and low notes are all treated alike.
+The volume and quality delivered will be a revelation.